ADMM for 0/1 D-optimality and Maximum-Entropy Sampling Relaxations: The Maximum-Entropy Sampling Problem

 \begin{itemize} \item Scaling: For $\gamma>0$, $z(C,s) = z(\gamma C,s) -s \ln \gamma$, leading to the equivalent ``scaled problem" (see \cite*{AFLW_Using}). \item Complementation: If $\rank(C)=n$, then $z(C,s)=z(C^{-1},n-s) + \ldet C$, leading to the equivalent ``complementary problem" (see \cite*{AFLW_Using}). \end{itemize}

 The linx bound is invariant under complementation, and the factorization bound is invariant under scaling.
-But for other combinations of principles and bounding techniques, we can get very different bounds.
+But for other combinations of principles and bounding techniques, we can get very different bounds, and this is why these two principles are useful.